All Episodes

 I've adjusted it somewhat listening, but let me try and ask it and get a response here.

-I was a little disturbed to hear you keep repeating the word metaphysical.
+But I was a little disturbed to hear you keep repeating the word metaphysical.

-You said several times you seem to think these are physical but yet you seem to be a little
+And you said several times you seem to think these are physical, but yet you seem to be a little reticent about saying these creatures could be physically present here on the earth and in our environment.

-We've had thousands of military pilots.
+I mean, we've had thousands of military pilots.

 I've talked to some of them around the world.

-There was a man in Canada a few years ago.
+I mean, there was a man in Canada a few years ago.

 Absolutely.

-No, I think they are completely physical.
+No, I think they're completely physical.

-If you look at a multi-dimensional universe or you look at the higher realms of reality,
+I'm just saying that they also open us to other dimensions and that if you look at a multi-dimensional universe or you look at the higher realms of reality, spiritual realms, the three-dimensional world is contained within those multiple dimensions.

-I think anyone with a higher intelligence coming here would have to be aware of that
+And I think anyone with a higher intelligence coming here would have to be aware of that and would obviously be far ahead of us there.

 It just seems to me at this point, we have these poor witnesses out there all by themselves.

-As you said, it's a huge ontological shock to them.
+And as you said, it's a huge ontological shock to them.

-I mean huge, I've talked to them.
+I've talked to them.

-poor witnesses can have some support and maybe that would shock our society into a paradigm
+And maybe that would shock our society into a paradigm shift.

 I agree.

-I think you're absolutely right on and I think that's the whole idea of this tribunal, this
+I think you're absolutely right on it.

-would be to open this up so people don't feel so alone, so they feel that they can be talked
+And I think that's the whole idea of this tribunal, this sort of mock tribunal to get at the fact-finding hearing that we've been talking about here would be to open this up so people don't feel so alone, so they feel that they can be talked about.

-about so Hollywood can't get off on trying to scare us with these ridiculous movies like
+So Hollywood can't get off on trying to scare us with these ridiculous movies like Independence Day that gross millions by playing on people's fears.

 Let me just say one more statement I read many years ago that impressed me.

-And I believe that, too.
+And I believe that too.

 Yeah, I mean, who are we?